otto-de/api-guidelines/topics/spec-format.md

 Furthermore, we have to automate as much as possible in order to be able to keep up with all the changes by minimizing manual efforts.

-In order to achive this we need to use an appropriate specification format for our APIs.
+In order to achieve this we need to use an appropriate specification format for our APIs.

 ## Machine-readable